 3. Legal framework

-The Eurosystem’s national central banks report national securities issues data on a monthly basis in accordance with Part 12 of Annex II of ECB Guideline ECB/2014/15 on monetary and financial statistics (ECB/2014/43).
+The Eurosystem’s national central banks report national securities issues data on a monthly basis in accordance with Guideline (EU) 2021/834 of the European Central Bank of 26 March 2021 on statistical information to be reported on securities issues (ECB/2021/15).

 Securities issues statistics conform to the European System of Accounts (ESA 2010) whenever appropriate and possible.